 At the latest if you want to embed and scale service design in an organization or even embrace journey maps as a management system, it becomes essential to establish and build upon a structured journey map repository.

-You can find more detailed information about the why and how of a journey map repository here.
+Learn more about this topic on our article on the why and how of a journey map repository.

 Create a journey map link lane